sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_API/Project_Class.md

 to\_dir

-Returns the Dir corresponding to the project's root
+Returns the Dir corresponding to the project's root.

 refresh(shallow = false)

 Forces a refresh of the project.
-Pass in true to force only a shallow refresh of the project and direct members
+Pass in true to force only a shallow refresh of the project and direct members.

 is\_open?